rafaelmmedeiros/BuilderDefenderGame/README.md

 # Goals

 - Learning the basics of Unity.
-- Understand how to make software that grows with little changes in what has already been done.

 # Observations

 - It´s not a true free to grow application, there is a lot of issues and refactoring is needed to turn this in a growable game.
 But, works fine.
 Because It´ll not grow.